martinaegidius/obsidian/Transmembrane topologies/Training.md

 Added in batch-support with linearly scaled learning rate.
 Convergence is much better now for batch-size e.g. 16.
 But ran it for 32, and it seems gradients died???
 Tried scaling with sqrt(k) instead for batches :) -> current experiment

+#TODO add the accuracy results to the training-script for quicker comparisons
+Currently it is working fine for type prediction, but it is having a really hard time getting the overlap accuracy to be good!
+How can we solve this?